Heart Disease and Diabetes

 The most common cause of heart disease in a person with diabetes is hardening of the coronary arteries or atherosclerosis, which is a buildup of cholesterol in the blood vessels that supply oxygen and nutrition to the heart.

 This buildup of cholesterol usually begins before the increase in blood sugars that occurs in type 2 diabetes.
 In other words, heart disease almost always has established itself prior to the diagnosis of type 2 diabetes.

-When the cholesterol plaques can break apart or rupture, it causes blood clots and blocks the blood vessel.
-This can lead to a heart attack.
+When the cholesterol plaques can break apart or rupture, the body tries to repair the plaque rupture by sending platelets to seal it up.
+Because the artery is small, the platelets could block the flow of blood, not allowing for oxygen delivery and a heart attack develops.
 The same process can happen in all of the arteries in the body, resulting in lack of blood to the brain, causing a stroke or lack of blood to the feet, hands, or arms causing peripheral vascular disease.